davidclough/node/_documents/javascript-guide/javascript-guide.md

 Most the of the language keywords in JavaScript behave pretty much the same as in other C-based languages.
 It would be pointless explaining them all again.
 Below are keywords which behave a bit differently from C# or are not in the language at all.

 #### <a name="language-javascript-keywords-for-in"></a>for...in
 `for...in` loops are not as nice as they are in C#.
-The iterator object within the clause does _not_ contain the an object that is within the object/map/hash/array being iterated through.
+The iterator object within the clause does _not_ contain an object that is within the object/map/hash/array being iterated through.
 It contains the `key`.
 You then need to use that key to access the value.
 For this reason `for` loops are often preferred for processing arrays.
 The use of `for...in` generally being restricted to a few conventional situations, like iterating through all the properties of an object.

 	// Iterate through an array.
 Not nice. var myArray = ["The", "quick", "brown", "fox"];